You are here

 After obtaining the search warrant, detectives located the murder weapon.
 Bullet fragments recovered from the scene and the autopsy matched the AR-15 rifle found in the apartment.
 Homemade explosives and additional firearms were located inside the apartment as well.
 Bloody clothing worn by Monfort when he was shot was recovered.
 The DNA profile from the clothing matched the already matching profiles from the American flag bandana from 29th Avenue and the flag found at Charles Street.

 The Datsun 210 was recovered at the scene without louvers.
 Dashboard video clearly showed that the Datsun 210 had louvers on the night of the murder of Officer Brenton.
 A photograph from Monfort’s recovered cell phone showed a picture of the Datsun with its louvers still attached.
 They had been removed by Monfort between the time of the shooting and when it was recovered.

 Monfort is awaiting trial.

 Officer Brenton had served with the Seattle Police Department for nine years and previously with the La Conner Police Department.
-He was survived by his wife, son, and daughter.
+He was survived by his wife, son, and daughter; his father, mother, brother and sister.
 His father and uncle are retired Seattle police officers.